cmiteam/DRIFT/README.md

 An installation program (e.g., install.bat) is not included, but setup is simple.
 Unzip the download file into your directory of choice.
 If, for example, the user unzipped it into the folder C:/Python/DRIFT, two additional folders will be created:

-- C:/Python/DRIFT/Data
+- c:/python/drift/data
-- C:/Python/DRIFT/Results
+- c:/python/drift/results

 These files will be in the main directory:

-- CPGM-GUI.py, CPGM-main.py
+- driftgui1.py, drift1.py

 These files will be in the Data directory:

-- ActuarialTable.csv, ChromosomeData.csv, ExamplePop.csv, ParameterDefaults.csv, PlotDefaults.csv
+- actuarial_table.csv, chromosome_data.csv, example_pop.csv, parameter_defaults.csv, plot_defaults.csv
 - Three additional image files (used in this readme) will also be in the directory.

 The Results directory will be empty.